pivotal/docs-tap/bitnami-services/how-to-guides/upgrading-tkr.hbs.md

 To repair your existing services, upgrade their corresponding managed resources to the latest composition
 revision:

-1. Find the managed resource associated to your claim by running:
+1. Find the managed resource associated with your claim by running:

     ```console
     kubectl get classclaim CLASS-CLAIM-NAME -n CLASS-CLAIM-NAMESPACE -ojsonpath="{.status.provisionedResourceRef}"